frankframework/frankframework/CONTRIBUTING.md

 ### Set up a Tomcat server in Eclipse

+- If you want to test the Frank!Doc webapplication, you need file `iaf/target/ibis-adapterframework-frankdoc-7.7-SNAPSHOT-frankdoc.jar` on the classpath (or a later version, if you are reading this after the 7.7 release).
+Right-click the ibis-adapterframework-webapp project and select "Properties".
+In the dialog that opens, select "Deployment Assembly".
+To the right, press "Add...".
+Another dialog opens.
+Select "Archives from Workspace".
+Press "Next" and then "Add...".
+Select the mentioned file by expanding the "iaf" folder in the tree view.
 - Servers, No servers are available.
 Click this link to create a new server..., Apache, Tomcat v7.0 Server, Next, Browse..., select the root folder of a Tomcat installation (when not available download the latest version of [Tomcat](http://tomcat.apache.org/) (version 7.0.47+ is known to work)), OK, Finish.
 - Double click Tomcat v7.0 Server at localhost, Open launch configuration, Arguments, VM arguments, add -Ddtap.stage=LOC, OK, Modules, Add Web Module..., iaf-example, OK, File, Save
 - Right click Tomcat v7.0 Server at localhost, Start.